OlehShpak/spring-mvc/README.md

 - User can create,delete and search deals (search in custom date range by created date or deadline, by employee full name)
 - Customer and deals are related One To Many, customer is deleted with deal collection (cascade)
 - User can receive and view tasks from another users and accomplish it
-- ORM framework is Hibernate, db properties are for Postgresql
+- ORM framework is Hibernate, db properties are for PostgreSQL
 - Repositories are created by Spring Data
 - For validation model constraints is used Hibernate Validator
 - Frontend provided by JSP, JSTL, HTML5, CSS3, Bootstrap